souxls/Collections/README.md

 * [mockserver](https://github.com/mock-server/mockserver) - MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
 MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and…
 * [bk-sops](https://github.com/Tencent/bk-sops) - 蓝鲸智云标准运维(SOPS)
 * [drone](https://github.com/harness/drone) - Drone is a Container-Native, Continuous Delivery Platform
+* [Vault](https://github.com/hashicorp/vault) -  A tool for secrets management, encryption as a service, and privileged access management

 ### Monitor
 * [zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.